MasWag/qtpm/README.md

 Installation
 ------------

-This software is tested on Arch Linux and Mac OSX 10.13.5
+This software is tested on Ubuntu 20.04, Ubuntu 22.04, macOS 11, macOS 12, macOS 13, and Arch Linux.

 ### Requirements